 - Pay all required fees

-Nationals (which can mean residents as well as citizens) of the following 50 countries can apply for permanent residence in Panama via the Friendly Nations program:
+Nationals (which can mean residents as well as citizens) of the following 50 countries account for the Friends of Panama visa and can apply for residence in Panama via the Friendly Nations program:

 How To Establish Professional and Economic Ties